 Larry has prepared several thousand wills and trusts over his career.
-Today he serves as counsel to the Wills and Estates team at BoyneClarke, but still enjoys the opportunity to draft or assist with the drafting of a will that may involve difficult issues.
+Today, he serves as counsel to the Wills and Estates team at BOYNECLARKE LLP, but still enjoys the opportunity to draft or assist with the drafting of a will that may involve complex issues.

 Larry’s experience led to his appointment as the Canadian Bar Association representative on the N.S.
 Law Reform Commission Advisory Committee, reviewing reform of the Probate Act.
 The committee report led to the passage of the current Probate Act of Nova Scotia.

 Larry was a member of the part-time faculty member at Dalhousie University Law School for eight years lecturing on civil trial practice and was co-editor, with David Miller, Q.C., in the publication “Trial Practice Case Materials”.
 He has presented papers at conferences and seminars, including conferences for the CLE Society of Nova Scotia.

 - Best Practices & Firm Management

 - Blockchain & Cryptocurrency

 - Financial Institutions and Markets (J)